 I cannot be 100% sure that it was the soy isoflavones that shortened my cycles but it was a bit of a coincidence that 2 out of the 3 cycles I took them were the cycles that I ovulated the earliest and were my shortest cycles.

-If you ovulate later in your cycle and your cycles are irregular then maybe give them a go.
 I didn’t have any side effects that I can recall but if you are concerned about side effects then there are lots of information online about them.
 Also, check out the forums on trying to conceive websites such as baby centre regarding soy isoflavones as there are lots of useful information on there too.